EyasuTeshome/shifttracker/soft-skills/mod-0-giving-and-receiving-feedback-part-1.md

 1. Copy the exercise template
 2. Follow the instructions with your group to complete the exercise

-**Exercise template to copy:** [Practice giving and receiving feedback part 1](https://docs.google.com/document/d/1JQLkidCPhXiY-Hf4nhIIntudxUPdB9HWDcOS_UuWXJI/edit?usp=sharing)
+**Exercise template to copy:** [Giving and receiving feedback part 1](https://docs.google.com/document/d/1VoIi4YdhdD_TZqH1FHsdr1vG2pkO9TD-3AIsLObHujI/edit?usp=sharing)

 ### Submit Your Exercise